monfresh/laptop/README.md

 ## How to switch between Ruby versions and install different versions

-By default, the script installs the latest version of Ruby.
+The first time you run the script (assuming you didn't already have `chruby` installed), it will install Ruby 2.7.2, which is the version that is compatible with most gems at the moment.
+If you run the script again, it will check for newer versions, and it will install Ruby 3.0.0, which was released on December 25, 2020.
+You will still have Ruby 2.7.2.
+That's the advantage of using version managers like `chruby`.
+You can have many different version installed at the same time and you can switch between them.

-**On December 25, 2020, Ruby 3.0 was released, and since this script always installs the latest version by default, you will have Ruby 3.0 (in addition to any other versions you might have installed).
-Ruby 3.0 is still very new, so it's not yet fully compatible with gems like Rails or Jekyll.
-Because of this, the script also installs Ruby 2.7.2, which does work with most gems.**
+**Ruby 3.0 is still very new, so it's not yet fully compatible with gems like Rails or Jekyll.
+So, before you create a new Rails app or Jekyll site, make sure you're using Ruby 2.7.2.
+Keep reading for instructions.**

 To check if you have Ruby 2.7.2 installed, run this command: